70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 Rumour has it, the scents of fragrant flowers were used to ward off evil spirits – as were bouquets made of herbs and garlic…

-Traditionally, the bride also throws her bouquet, and this is a still a very popular feature of weddings today.
+Traditionally, the bride also throws her bouquet, and this is a still a very popular feature of wedding celebrations today.
 It stems from a French 14th century tradition, where the groom would throw the bride’s garter into the crowd, but this quickly emerged as the more civilised alternative of throwing a bouquet.

 It is said that whoever catches the bouquet will be next to be married.